Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince Sells 52,385 Shares

-Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince sold 52,385 shares of the business’s stock in a transaction on Tuesday, December 15th.
-The stock was sold at an average price of $81.52, for a total transaction of $4,270,425.20.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince sold 52,385 shares of the company’s stock in a transaction that occurred on Thursday, December 17th.
+The stock was sold at an average price of $81.13, for a total transaction of $4,249,995.05.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Matthew Prince also recently made the following trade(s):

-Cloudflare (NYSE:NET) last posted its earnings results on Thursday, November 5th.
-The company reported ($0.02) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.05) by $0.03.
+Cloudflare (NYSE:NET) last announced its quarterly earnings results on Thursday, November 5th.
+The company reported ($0.02) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.05) by $0.03.
 Cloudflare had a negative net margin of 29.17% and a negative return on equity of 12.16%.
-The business had revenue of $114.16 million for the quarter, compared to analyst estimates of $103.18 million.
-During the same quarter in the prior year, the firm earned $0.16 EPS.
+The firm had revenue of $114.16 million for the quarter, compared to the consensus estimate of $103.18 million.
+During the same period in the prior year, the firm posted $0.16 earnings per share.
 The firm’s quarterly revenue was up 54.4% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Cloudflare, Inc. will post -0.31 EPS for the current fiscal year.
+As a group, sell-side analysts forecast that Cloudflare, Inc. will post -0.31 earnings per share for the current year.

-A number of large investors have recently modified their holdings of the business.
-Strs Ohio bought a new stake in Cloudflare during the 3rd quarter worth about $7,095,000.
-Mercer Global Advisors Inc. ADV bought a new stake in Cloudflare during the 3rd quarter worth about $605,000.
-Castle Rock Wealth Management LLC grew its holdings in Cloudflare by 131.8% during the 3rd quarter.
-Castle Rock Wealth Management LLC now owns 19,087 shares of the company’s stock worth $1,049,000 after acquiring an additional 10,854 shares during the last quarter.
-Teachers Retirement System of The State of Kentucky grew its holdings in Cloudflare by 50.9% during the 3rd quarter.
-Teachers Retirement System of The State of Kentucky now owns 125,228 shares of the company’s stock worth $5,142,000 after acquiring an additional 42,224 shares during the last quarter.
-Finally, Chiron Capital Management LLC bought a new stake in Cloudflare during the 3rd quarter worth about $41,000.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Parallel Advisors LLC boosted its holdings in Cloudflare by 29.8% during the third quarter.
+Parallel Advisors LLC now owns 871 shares of the company’s stock worth $36,000 after buying an additional 200 shares in the last quarter.
+CIBC Asset Management Inc boosted its holdings in Cloudflare by 2.5% during the third quarter.
+CIBC Asset Management Inc now owns 10,973 shares of the company’s stock worth $451,000 after buying an additional 272 shares in the last quarter.
+Intersect Capital LLC boosted its holdings in Cloudflare by 4.1% during the third quarter.
+Intersect Capital LLC now owns 6,941 shares of the company’s stock worth $285,000 after buying an additional 275 shares in the last quarter.
+Harvest Fund Management Co.
+Ltd boosted its holdings in Cloudflare by 11.6% during the third quarter.
+Harvest Fund Management Co.
+Ltd now owns 4,357 shares of the company’s stock worth $186,000 after buying an additional 452 shares in the last quarter.
+Finally, Glassman Wealth Services purchased a new stake in Cloudflare during the third quarter worth $25,000.
 47.92% of the stock is currently owned by hedge funds and other institutional investors.

-Several research firms recently commented on NET.
-Robert W. Baird upped their target price on shares of Cloudflare from $48.00 to $62.00 and gave the company an “outperform” rating in a research note on Monday, October 19th.
-Royal Bank of Canada increased their price objective on shares of Cloudflare from $50.00 to $55.00 and gave the company an “outperform” rating in a research note on Monday, November 2nd.
-Wells Fargo & Company increased their price objective on shares of Cloudflare from $50.00 to $70.00 and gave the company an “overweight” rating in a research note on Friday, November 6th.
-KeyCorp began coverage on shares of Cloudflare in a research note on Tuesday, December 1st.
-They issued an “overweight” rating and a $87.00 price objective for the company.
-Finally, Jefferies Financial Group increased their price objective on shares of Cloudflare from $70.00 to $80.00 and gave the company a “buy” rating in a research note on Friday, November 6th.
-Six equities research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-The company has an average rating of “Buy” and a consensus target price of $57.35.
+Several research analysts recently commented on the stock.
+Morgan Stanley boosted their price objective on shares of Cloudflare from $42.00 to $69.00 and gave the stock an “equal weight” rating in a research note on Tuesday, November 17th.
+JPMorgan Chase & Co. lowered shares of Cloudflare from an “overweight” rating to a “neutral” rating and set a $83.00 price objective for the company. in a research note on Wednesday, December 9th.
+Needham & Company LLC upped their price target on shares of Cloudflare from $69.00 to $75.00 and gave the company a “buy” rating in a research note on Friday, November 6th.
+Oppenheimer upped their price target on shares of Cloudflare from $55.00 to $65.00 and gave the company an “outperform” rating in a research note on Monday, November 2nd.
+Finally, ValuEngine lowered shares of Cloudflare from a “buy” rating to a “hold” rating in a research note on Tuesday, September 15th.
+Six analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus target price of $57.35.

 CloudFlare, Inc operates a cloud platform that delivers a range of network services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and Internet of Things (IoT) devices.